shakes76/PatternFlow/recognition/MattChoy-ADNI-SuperResolution/README.md

 - Example inputs, outputs and plots of your algorithm

 ## Implementation Details
+### Dependencies
+- Add a list of project dependencies, here, via `conda list`.

 ### Dataset
 - The dataset used for this task was downloaded from BlackBoard - [COMP3710/"Course Help/Resources"/ADNI MRI Dataset](https://cloudstor.aarnet.edu.au/plus/s/L6bbssKhUoUdTSI)
 ### Data Pre-Processing
+- The data was unzipped from the above .zip file, and moved into the project's root folder (PatternFlow/recognition/MattChoy-ADNI-SuperResolution/data/)
 ### Training, Validation and Testing Splits